lstrojny/functional-php/docs/functional-php.md

 ```

 ## sorty_by()
-Sorts a collection by a value of some function
+Sorts a collection by a value of some function, optionally preserving array keys

 ```php
 <?php